Mongolia adventure vacation with festival option

 Volunteering & Charity

 The local projects that we actively support are typically grassroots level projects that provide greater opportunities and benefits for local communities within Mongolia.
-One example is that as part of our free city walking tour of Ulaanbaatar - Mongolia's capital city - we take our guests to visit a local project called Nogoon Nuur.
+We don’t arrange orphanage or school visits but one example of how we provide long-term support is that as part of our free city walking tour of Ulaanbaatar - Mongolia's capital city - we take our guests to visit a local project called Nogoon Nuur.
 We make a donation per person we take to the project which is used by the project for maintenance on their community center.
 Another example is our work with the Mongolian Quilting Centre which we pay to make fabric tote bags for our guests which we hand out for free as a welcome pack at the start of each trip.
 This is a souvenir for our guests but it also helps to support the project working with disadvantaged Mongolian women.

 Traveling With Respect